DSC-MIT/dsc-website19/README.md

-# GDG-Webite
+# DevFest19

-Website for the Developers Student Club and Women Tech makers.
+This branch has the source code for the official DevFest Manipal website.